pinetr2e/scons-compiledb/README.md

 # ...
 Use env normnally ...
 #
 ```

-It will generate `compile_commands.json` file only when SCons is invoked with
+It means that `compile_commands.json` file will be generated when SCons is invoked with
-`--compiledb` command line option:
+`--compiledb` command line option as follows:

 ```
 $ scons --compiledb